KorablikDimak/AsciiConverter/README.md

 ---
 ## Download app
-You can download a working apk for PC by the link [LovelyApp](https://disk.yandex.ru/d/P7ZqiEuge64CnQ)
+You can download a working application for PC by the link [LovelyApp](https://disk.yandex.ru/d/P7ZqiEuge64CnQ)